xiaoxin628/motor_store/README.md

 This is a demo that utilising Ruby on Rails, React and tailwind.

 The products are filtered by the filter dynamically without refreshing the page.
+Data are loaded and rendered by Ajax queries from Ruby APIs.